MilosVulikic/SimpleLibrary/README.md

 <p>float[] median(float[] , float[] ) - Returns two-memeber array of median value of first and second array</p>
 <p>double[] median(double[] , double[] ) - Returns two-memeber array of median value of first and second array</p>

-# Nuget Package SimpleMathLibrary
-<p>Nuget package added: SimpleMathLibrary</p>

 # SimpleLibraryUnitTest
-Test for all the funcitons in the library
+<p>Test for all the funcitons in the library.
+Currently there is 81 test inculded.</p>

 # ConsoleAppTest
-ConsoleAppTest is made to show results of the library functions.
+<p>ConsoleAppTest is made to show results of the library functions.</p>
-Note: This program shows results in console for each data type
+<p>Note: This program shows results in console for each data type.</p>